cs0041/Ethernaut/04 Telephone/README.md

 # 04 Telephone

 ```
-Claim ownership of the contract
+Claim ownership of the contract below to complete this level.

+  Things that might help

+See the Help page above, section "Beyond the console"
 ```
 ####  code
 ```